Sharvani2002/CS252-Assignment/P4_22/README.md

 deviation.)

 ## Solution
 The solution to the problem is in the c file, `P4_22_code1.c`.
 This uses the pthread library to create and manage threads.
 It uses the math library for computing the statistical values.
+All the code files have been tested on Ubuntu (specifications in <a href="https://github.com/Sharvani2002/CS252-Assignment/blob/main/README.md">README.md</a>)

 ## Executing the codes
 To execute the file `P4_22_code1.c` on Linux: